Dealer

 Room concept and lighting are crucial

-Interior designer Sarah Henner emphasises the second important point in the design.
+The second important point in the design is emphasised by interior designer Sarah Henner.
 She has already realised several black kitchens with the Grüner GmbH planning team.
 She points out that "plenty of good lighting" is a must, as dark surfaces reflect comparatively little light.

-This guiding principle is reflected in the "black kitchen", which Grüner's interior designers planned for a couple of architects.
+This guiding principle is reflected in the "black kitchen" that the interior designers from Grüner planned for a couple of architects.
 It is designed almost entirely in black.
 At the same time, however, it appears light and airy thanks to the lighting and well thought-out proportions.

 Thanks to the relatively narrow row of wall units positioned directly under the ceiling, a generous niche is created above the worktop.
 It is divided by a filigree shelf and adorned by two continuous LED strips.
 The warm play of light on the dark surface creates a cosy atmosphere.
 A quiet and efficient BORA Basic cooktop extractor system blends in unobtrusively.

-A floor-to-ceiling centre block with additional electrical appliances, storage space for (cooking) books and a cantilevered tabletop as a dining area round off the concept.
-It separates the kitchen from the living area and at the same time preserves the open character of the room.
+A floor-to-ceiling centre block with additional electrical appliances, storage space for (cooking) books and a cantilevered tabletop as a dining area rounds off the concept.
+It separates the kitchen from the living area while maintaining the open character of the room.

 Cosy contrast: black kitchens with wood